Finite Chow-Witt correspondences: Introduction

-where the vertical homomorphisms are the ``forgetful'' homomorphisms and the bottom map is the isomorphism produced by Nesterenko-Suslin-Totaro.
-Unsurprisingly, our proof is quite similar to theirs but there are some essential differences.
-For instance, the complex in weight one, denoted by $\tZ(1)$, admits a split epimorphism to $\sKMW_1$ paralleling the split epimorphism $\Z(1)\to \sKM_1$.
-However, the kernel of the epimorphism $\tZ(1)\to \sKMW_1$ is probably not acyclic.
-We are thus forced to compute by hand its cohomology at the right spot to prove our theorem.

-We foresee many applications of our main theorem and more generally of generalized motivic cohomology.
-An immediate one being the computation of the groups $\H^{2n,n}(X,\tZ)$ for any smooth scheme $X$.
-Namely, the Bloch-Ogus spectral sequence and a d\'evissage theorem should imply that $\H^{2n,n}(X,\tZ)\simeq \ch nX$, where the latter is the Chow-Witt group of codimension $n$ points on $X$.
-More seriously, it is expected that the generalized motivic cohomology groups will naturally appear in an Atiyah-Hirzebruch-type spectral sequence computing higher Grothendieck-Witt groups (aka Hermitian $\K$-theory).
-Moreover, these groups should give a precise idea of the stable homology sheaves $\mathbf{H}_i^{\A^1}(\gm^{\wedge n})$ of smash powers of $\gm$.
-The ingredients here are quite deep.
-Let $D_{\A^1}^{eff}(k)$ be the full subcategory of $\A^1$-local objects in the derived category of Nisnevich sheaves of abelian groups, and let $D_{\A^1}(k)$ be the category obtained from the latter by formally inverting the Tate object.
-By construction, there is a functor $\mathrm{D}_{\A^1}(k)\to \mathrm{DM}(k)$, where $\mathrm{DM}(k)$ is obtained by inverting the Tate object in the full subcategory of $\A^1$-local objects in the derived category of (bounded below) Nisnevich sheaves with transfers.
-We believe that this functor should factorize through the category $\widetilde{\mathrm{DM}}(k)$ defined analogously using $\cor k$ instead of $\ucor{k}$, and thus $\widetilde{\mathrm{DM}}(k)$ is in some sense closer to $D_{\A^1}(k)$ than $\mathrm{DM}(k)$.
-It is quite possible that the functor $D_{\A^1}(k)\to \widetilde{\mathrm{DM}}(k)$ is an equivalence, and thus the generalized motivic cohomology sheaves actually compute the stable homology sheaves $\mathbf{H}_i^{\A^1}(\gm^{\wedge n})$.
-Our theorem could be seen as a tiny piece of evidence that this is indeed the case.
+We foresee many applications of our main theorem and more generally of MW-motivic cohomology.
+For instance, it is expected that the MW-motivic cohomology groups will naturally appear in an Atiyah-Hirzebruch-type spectral sequence computing higher Grothendieck-Witt groups (aka Hermitian $\K$-theory).
+Moreover, these groups should give a precise idea of the stable homology sheaves $\mathbf{H}_i^{\A^1}(\gm^{\wedge n})$ of smash powers of $\gm$, as we now explain.
+Let $\DAeff(k)$ be the full subcategory of $\A^1$-local objects in the derived category of Nisnevich sheaves of abelian groups, and let $\DA(k)$ be the category obtained from the latter by formally inverting the Tate object.
+By construction, there is a functor $\DAeff(k)\to \DM(k)$, where $\DM(k)$ is obtained by inverting the Tate object in the full subcategory of $\A^1$-local objects in the derived category of (bounded below) Nisnevich sheaves with transfers.
+This functor factorizes through the category $\tDM(k)$ defined analogously using $\cor k$ instead of $\ucor{k}$, and thus $\DM(k)$ is in this sense closer to $\DA(k)$ than $\DM(k)$.
+Now, the stable homology sheaves are computed in $\DA(k)$, and it possible to define analogous sheaves in $\DM(k)$ which should be quite close to the former.